perfect night out

-There are currently 751 pubs in Dublin so you really are spoiled for choice.
+There are currently 772 pubs in Dublin so you really are spoiled for choice.
 Where to start?
-The quick answer would be to hit Temple Bar and gravitate out from there, but any local will tell you that the most authentic pubs are Beyond Temple Bar.
-Take a look at Lonely Planet's thoughts on the subject.
+Any local will tell you that the most authentic pubs lie outside Temple Bar, plenty of great bars on both North and South sides of the city

-If live music is what you’re into then you’ll have no problem finding somewhere in Dublin.
-From Trad sessions to DJs to live rock music you’ll have no problem finding somewhere in the city.
-Check out Whelan’s, The Cobblestone, O’Donoghues Bar, O’Shea’s Merchant and the Brazen Head all of which are highly recommended for a night out in Dublin.
-Visit the fantastic resource Dublin Sessions for further information on live music in Dublin city.
+If live music is what you’re seeking, then you’ll have no problem finding somewhere in Dublin.
+From Trad sessions to DJs to live rock music you will have no problem finding somewhere in the city.
+Check out Whelan’s, The Cobblestone, O’Donoghues Bar, O’Shea’s Merchant and the Brazen Head, all of which are highly recommended for a night out in Dublin.

 Pubs in Ireland actually close? ...I'm afraid so, the standard Dublin pub closes at Midnight Sunday to Thursday and 1am Friday and Saturday.
 Of course there's always a chance of a lock-in, where the pub doors are shut but they continue to serve beer...but we're pretty sure this is frowned upon these days.
-Nightclubs generally serve drinks until 2.30am and will kick ya out by 3am.
+Nightclubs generally serve drinks until 2.30am and will close by 3am.

-Many of Dublin’s nightclubs are in around the same area such as Camden Street, Harcourt Street and the Temple Bar area of the city.
+Many of Dublin’s nightclubs are in around the same area such as Camden Street, Harcourt Street and the Temple Bar area.
 Harcourt Street is where you’ll find the famous Copper Face Jacks nightclub as well as Dicey’s Nightclub which is always very popular with tourists.
-We feel this Top 10 list will steer you in the right direction.

 Most Dublin clubs and pubs aren’t too strict with their dress code.
 You can dress casual but look smart.
 Jeans and a shirt are usually fine and for girls’ jeans, dresses and skirts are also allowed.
 Trainers are usually a no in most Dublin clubs so ensure you bring shoes with you just to be on the safe side.

-The most cost effective option for getting home is to hop on one of Dublin buses Nightlink buses.Tickets for the Nightlink can be bought from the driver or paid for using a Leap Card.
+The most cost effective option for getting home is to hop on one of Dublin Buses' Nitelink buses.Tickets for the Nitelink can be bought from the driver or paid for using a Leap Card.
 Prepaid tickets can also be bought from Spar (D'Olier Street), Coleman's (Westmoreland Street), O'Brien's Sandwich Bar (Westmoreland Street), Londis (Westmoreland Street), Centra (Wellington Quay), Londis (College Green), Spar (Dame Street), Centra (Dame Street) and Reynolds Newsagents (Lower Abbey Street).
 With 18 different routes visit the Dublin Bus website for more information on timetables and destinations.

 Dublin is famous for its nightlife, and it's reputation is well earned.
-Nowhere on earth will you find such a huge amount of energy and craic then in Dublin City...but to take full advantage you need to come prepared.
-Dublin is not a large city centre, most places are reachable by foot, but there's much more to know, so take a look at our essential guide to Nights out in Dublin above.
+Nowhere on earth will you find such a huge amount of energy and craic then in Dublin City.
+To take full advantage of Dublin's great nightlife scene, a little preparation will bring you a long way.
+Dublin is not a large city centre, and many places can be reached by foot, but there's much more to know, so take a look at our essential guide to Nights out in Dublin above.

-Book your tickets for Dublin's favourite The Ghostbus Tour Now!
+Book your tickets for Dublin's favourite Ghostbus Tour Now!